 The new Cars land will be located at Magic Kingdom in Disney World.
 It will replace the area currently occupied by Rivers of America and Tom Sawyer Island.
 This is the area of the park between Haunted Mansion, Splash Mountain, and Big Thunder Mountain Railroad.
 The above annotated concept art from Disney should have given some idea of where it was, but here’s a map:

-As noted above, this means that the Liberty Square Riverboat and Tom Sawyer Island will permanently close.
-Close dates for those have not yet been announced, but they’ll presumably close sometime in 2025.
+As noted above, this means that the Liberty Square Riverboat and Tom Sawyer Island will be permanently closed beginning July 7.
 We track these things in our Disney World refurbishment and construction calendar.

 Is it Going to Look like California’s Cars Land?